MicrosoftEdge/WebView2Samples/README.md

 Follow the [WebView2Browser guide](https://github.com/MicrosoftEdge/WebView2Browser) to learn how to build an application that utilizes multiple WebViews.

-## .NET WPF/WinForms
+## .NET (WPF and Windows Forms)
 #### Getting Started
 * Checkout the [WPF getting started guide](https://docs.microsoft.com/en-us/microsoft-edge/webview2/gettingstarted/wpf) for WebView2 in WPF applications
-* Checkout the [WinForms getting started guide](https://docs.microsoft.com/en-us/microsoft-edge/webview2/gettingstarted/winforms) for WebView2 in WinForms applications
+* Checkout the [Windows Forms getting started guide](https://docs.microsoft.com/en-us/microsoft-edge/webview2/gettingstarted/winforms) for WebView2 in WinForms applications

 #### Comprehensive API Sample
 * The **WPF Sample** can be found in the [WebView2WpfBrowser](./WebView2WpfBrowser) directory.